webplatform/docs-wpd/Practice_Page/index.md

 }}
 {{Standardization_Status|De Facto Standard}}
 {{API_Name}}
-{{Summary_Section|This is a page where you can practice using this website, and [http://en.wikipedia.org/wiki/Wikipedia:Cheatsheet WikiMedia formatting].
+{{Summary_Section|This is a page where you can practice using this website, and [http://en.wikipedia.org/wiki/Wikipedia:Cheatsheet MediaWiki "wiki" formatting].
 Go ahead and click the <b>Edit</b> button to practice editing without consequences.

 This makes it easier for me to do free flowing content editing, which I am unable to do in Notepad.
 }}